 CTS releases follow this schedule.

-- Second or third week: CTS is published in the Android Open Source Project (AOSP).
+- Second or third week: CTS is published in AOSP.

-If a changelist (CL) fails to merge correctly, the author of the CL will get an email with instructions on how to resolve the conflict.
-In most of the cases, the author of the CL can use the instructions to skip the auto-merge of the conflicting CL.
+If a changelist (CL) fails to merge correctly, the author of the patch is sent an email with instructions on how to resolve the conflict.
+In most of the cases, the author of the patch can use the instructions to skip the automerge of the conflicting CL.